jhelming73/Project-1/README.md

 ## Instructions how to play:
-From the pieces of equipment pictured, review the number of missing letters to correctly guess the sport in question.
+From the pieces of sport equipment pictured, review the number of missing letters to correctly guess the sport in question.
 Guess correctly, that letter is shown in the correct place on the word in question.
-Guess incorrectly, then that letter is shown under the "Letters Already Guessed" location.
+Guess incorrectly, then that letter is shown under the "Letters Already Guessed" location to try another guessed letter.
 If you are able to guess the sport word in question - watch the confetti fly!

 ## Technologies Used in making this game:
 - **Command Line**: used for interacting with the computer, navigating the filesystem.